chtholine/Linguarticle/README.md

-# Translation_app
+<h2>Article Translator 📰🖋</h2>

-<h3>This app translates articles.</h3>
+Using <a href="https://scrapy.org/">scrapy framework</a> this application scrapes articles by URL.<br/>
-Using scrapy framework it parses an inserted article's url and separates words, spaces and characters individually.
-This is needed for client's ability to pick a single word to translate.</p>
+Then it saves individually separated words, spaces and characters in the database and sends them via JSON.</p>
-Parsed articles and selected words can be saved on the user's account, this information is stored on the database.</br>
+This is necessary for ability to select words for translation and to store them in personal dictionary along with scraped articles.